Florida Dangerous Instrumentality Doctrine Quick Facts

-In some cases, there may be people who have permission to drive the vehicle, but the doctrine won’t apply.
+In some cases, there may be people who have permission to drive the vehicle, but the dangerous instrumentality doctrine won’t apply.
 Examples include body shop employees, auto mechanics, or valet parking attendants.
 This example falls under the “shop rule.”

 Under the shop rule, vehicle owners who entrust their vehicle to an auto body shop or service station will not be responsible for any negligence on behalf of the shop employees.
 This same exception also applies to any damage that a valet driver causes.

-Rental cars and leased vehicles also fall under the exception clause.
+Rental cars and leased vehicles also fall under the exception clause of vicarious liability.
 The leasing company or rental agency keeps the vehicle title in their name, but they aren’t responsible for what the renter or lessee does while driving that vehicle.
 This example falls under the Grave’s Amendment.

 The Graves Amendment was part of a 2005 federal highway bill that excludes rental car companies from vicarious liability for injuries caused by their customers unless someone can prove that the rental car company’s actions or negligence contributed somehow.

-The final exception deals with selling a vehicle.
+The final exception to vicarious liability (or dangerous instrumentality doctrine) deals with selling a vehicle.
 If the vehicle owner sold the car and the new buyer damaged it before changing title, the previous owner may be able to escape liability.
 The accident must occur before the prior owner had a reasonable amount of time to change the title.

-Do You Need to Hire a Tampa Car Accident Lawyer?
+Do You Need to Hire a Tampa Car Accident Lawyer Near You For Your Vicarious Liability Case?

-Following an auto accident in Florida, you are likely wondering whether you need to hire an attorney or can handle the claim on your own.
-In most cases, hiring a Tampa car accident lawyer is beneficial.
+Following an auto accident in Florida, you are likely wondering whether you need to hire an attorney or can handle the accident claim on your own.

 If you were involved in an accident where the dangerous instrumentality doctrine in Florida applies, it’s essential to speak with an experienced injury lawyer near you before pursuing an injury claim independently.
 These can be complicated claims, and you want to talk to someone who has experience handling similar cases.